Equality, Diversity & Inclusion Policy

 We wholeheartedly support the principles of equal opportunity, diversity and inclusion in employment and are opposed to all forms of unfair or unlawful discrimination in the workplace and in our dealings with customers, the public and other third parties.
 We treat all job applicants, employees, clients and suppliers in the same way, regardless of any protected characteristic (age, disability, gender reassignment, marital or civil partnership status, pregnancy or maternity, race (including nationality, ethnic or national origin), religion or philosophical belief, sex or sexual orientation).

-We also recognise the need to treat members of the public in the same way and also recognise the need to be aware of the needs and circumstances of vulnerable people (See our Vulnerability Policy).
+We also recognise the need to treat members of the public in the same way and also recognise the need to be aware of the needs and circumstances of vulnerable people (A copy of our Vulnerability Policy can be requested).

 We seek to promote equal opportunity, diversity and inclusion in job adverts and recruitment, induction, employment, pay and benefits, training and career development (including promotions), terms and conditions of service, and also when managing any grievance or disciplinary issues.
 This policy can also apply to relationships with suppliers and contractors, as well as to potential employees.

-The responsibility for observing the law and operating this policy lies with Andy Rose, Chief Executive Officer, but the policy can only work effectively with the support and commitment of all colleagues.
+The responsibility for observing the law and operating this policy lies with Chief Executive Officer, but the policy can only work effectively with the support and commitment of all colleagues.